YAVSRG/YAVSRG/README.md

 chmod +x ./setup_cli.sh
 ./setup_cli.sh
 ```
+On windows terminal, skip the `chmod` lines, or run the scripts through other means like double clicking to run them in Git Bash

 The steps above should set up the `yavsrg` CLI command.
 Try running `yavsrg version`, you should see a version number output in the terminal.
 **If this hasn't worked and you are stuck, get assistance from me in [the discord](https://discord.gg/tA22tWR)**